Working for an insecure manager can be difficult.

 - When your insecure manager’s controlling or otherwise poor behaviour goes too far.

 It might be you need to have a conversation to help you understand where the boundaries lie.
-However, when you set clear boundaries, you can more easily decided whether your situation is workable or untenable.
+However, when you set clear boundaries, you can more easily decide whether your situation is workable or untenable.

 This also means you can pick your battles more easily, because you’ll know what to fight for, and what to let go.